roboscienceorg/book/source/Sensors/PositionVelocityOrientation.rst

    :width: 75%
    :align: center

-   The two sensed waves that are 90 degrees out of phase.
+   The two square waves that are 90 degrees out of phase.

 Using a row of detectors and more complicated patterns, it is possible to create an :index:`absolute encoder`.
 These encoders know position as well as velocity.
 This is important when absolute position is required.
+Instead of a balck stripe a pattern of dots following the Grey code is used.
+Grey code is popular because you only have one bit change with each increment or rotation.

-A partial absolute system can be easily added to any incremental encoder.
+A partial absolute system can
+be easily added to any incremental encoder.
 A third detector can look for a black or white dot on the outer part of the ring.
 This can generate a pulse for each complete rotation of the wheel.
 This will allow corrections to any possible counting or missed interrupts errors.

 These designs are not limited